Who is United Resource Systems?

 Should I contact or pay United Resource Systems?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like United Resource Systems for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like United Resource Systems, Inc. for millions of clients nationwide.

 Will United Resource Systems sue me or garnish my wages?

 In their attempt to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with United Resource Systems again.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also quite possible that you will never hear from or have to deal with United Resource Systems, Inc. again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.